peritext/peritext/src/core/contextualizers/readme.md

-Contextualizers are pure functions that transform a freshly-parsed moduloSection object into a rendering-specific (static or dynamic) moduloSection object.
+Contextualizers are pure functions that transform a freshly-parsed peritextSection object into a rendering-specific (static or dynamic) peritextSection object.

 Output html should be directly pluggable in React.